EthanTHoben/EthanTHoben.github.io/_pages/cv.md

 Work experience
 ======
+* TEMPEST Engineer, 2025-Present
+  * Northrop Grumman Defense Systems
+  * Support multiple integrated product teams with TEMPEST testing and verification
 * Associate Software Engineer, 2023-Present
   * Northrop Grumman Space Systems
   * Work in an agile environment where I deal primarily with C++ and Ada.
-Work with subject matter experts to develop the best product in line with customer expectations.
-Work with program leadership to produce and communicate metrics to customers, work with SME to track requirements and brief leadership.
+Work alongside subject matter experts to develop the best product in line with customer expectations.
+  * Work with program leadership to produce and communicate metrics to customers
+  * Work with SME to track requirements and brief leadership.
+  * Received 3 awards recognizing key contributions.
-* SPARK Principal Investigator, 2023-Present
+* SPARK Principal Investigator, 2023-2024
   * Northrop Grumman Space Systems
+  * Proposed innovative manufacturing concept and was awarded $15000 in seed funding to investigate feasibility.
-  * Work as lead of my R&D group, investigating advanced fabrication methods for Antennas, RF lenses, and waveguides.
-The group objective is to provide Northrop Grumman with the capability to produce rapid prototypes of antennas inexpensively and quickly to support business objectives.
+  * Lead the R&D group, investigating advanced fabrication methods for Antennas, RF lenses, and waveguides.
+  * Techniques are under review for use in future capture and proposal efforts
 * Software/Systems Engineering Intern, 2021-2023
   * Northrop Grumman Defense Systems
   * Worked in an agile environment dealing with test automation and hardware integration testing.
+  * Demonstrated test automation solutions to leadership and customers.
-Test automation tools included Sensetalk and Python.
+  * Test automation tools included Sensetalk and Python.

 Skills
 ======